 Using the holistic approach to making change is more effective because it helps you develop and maintain a more congruent self.
 When you are happy with yourself life tends to be more positive overall.

 Having the mindset that midlife is going to automatically come with a set of predetermined roadblocks that will make it more difficult is going to hinder this magical phase of your life.
 You may not have the optimal health you once did but when you take responsibility for the actions that got you to hear instead of labeling it metabolism you can make a plan to change it.

-Just as slowly over time, the decisions that lead you to this time may have changed you to a version of you that you are not totally satisfied with.
+Just as slowly over time, the decisions that lead you to this time may have changed you to a version of yourself that you are not totally satisfied with.
 Start today to acknowledge where you are.
 It will help you begin the journey to make the necessary changes for improvement, slowly over time.
 Adding one step at a time you will find your way to the new happier, healthier midlife version of yourself.

 Learning how to embrace midlife and make it fun and exciting is up to you.
 I am here to help inspire you along the way.
 In my experience having the right perspective can change your world.
 There is a silver lining if you take the time to look for it.
 Even if it’s your new free highlights.
 That’s money in the bank.

 Have a blessed day Y’all,